JosephTLucas/HackThisAI/challenge/medium_stonks/README.md

 # Stonks

 ## Scenario
 You're trying to bootstrap your startup by stealing a popular stock API.
-If you give it three features, it tells you whether you should buy [1] or sell [-1].
+If you give it three features (`{"oc":1, 'hl':2, 'vol':3}`), it tells you whether you should buy [1] or sell [-1].
 Can you build something similar?

+The features are Daily `Open - Close`, `High - Low`, and `Volume`.
+You can export `csv` files from Yahoo Finance that have historical `Open, Close, High, Low, and Volume` data.

 ## Objective
 Steal or invert the exposed model.
 Submit a model that replicates the behavior of the target.